grzesiek-galezowski/tdd-ebook/manuscript/017_CodeExamples.md

 List<int> ints = CreateArrayOf<int>();
 ```

-These differences are visible in the design of the library for generating test data that I use throughout this book.
+These differences are visible in the design of the library that I use throughout this book for generating test data.
 While in the C# version, one generates test data by writing:

 ```csharp
 var data = Any.Instance<MyData>();